magickaiyang/purdue-healthy-dining/README.md

 ### Environment setup for Developers
 1. Get latest LTS version of Node.js
 2. npm install -g cordova ionic
-3. Clone the repository
+3. Clone the repository.
 4. Start working!

 ---

 ### Updates
 02/03/2018:
-1. Displays the date and gets today's menu
+1. Displays the date and gets today's menu.
-2. Able to choose dining courts
+2. Able to choose dining courts.
-3. Shows dishes in all stations
+3. Shows dishes in all stations.

 02/10/2018:
 1. Dynamic meal time selection.
 Shows only relevant dishes.
 2. Group dishes by station.
+3. More robust code (when no meals are served).
+4. onClick() adds the dish {name,id} to the array.

 ---